LogtalkDotOrg/logtalk3/scripts/linux/NOTES.md

 	%_tmppath     /var/tmp

 (2) The `~/rpmbuild` directory structure already exists.
-The command `rpmdev-setuptree` can be used to create these structure.
+The command `rpmdev-setuptree` can be used to create this structure.
 In alternative, the directory structure can be manually created using the commands:

 	$ cd $HOME